Ravenmist-Games/Gato-Roboto-APWorld/README.md

 - Tutorial dialogs (intro, swimming, mech, etc.) have been removed.
 - All collectible item sprites have been replaced with the AP icon.
 - WARNING: USE WITH CAUTION.
 Press F12 to enable/disable the debug menu in the pause menu rotation.
 Keys 1-9 can also be used to increment the debug menu options.

+## Bug Reports & Feature Requests

+For any bug reports and/or feature requests, please create a related [Issue](https://github.com/Ravenmist-Games/Gato-Roboto-APWorld/issues) and document it appropriately.

+## Contributing

+Please take a look at our [guide](/docs/contributing.md) before making a contribution.